Abhilashamane/abhilashaportfolio/README.md

 # abhilashaportfolio
-I dveloped this portfolio website using react js framework
+I developed this portfolio website using react js framework